kongmunist/mywebsite/pages/blog/quickimmersion.md

 Apple's VisionOS is the first AR headset I've worn for more than a few hours, and I've been writing VisionOS apps for about a week now.

+# No Gestures?

-So far, one thing that bothers me about VisionOS is the inability to use custom gestures in the main "area".
+So far, the thing that bothers me the most about VisionOS is the inability to use custom gestures in the main "area".
 The Vision Pro is mostly billed as a productivity tool, and while working in it I wanted to do hand gestures to open specific webpages or send data to some program for processing.
 Unfortunately, accessing hand tracking requires ARKit, which requires the app to be in an "Full Space", which closes all other apps (e.g. Safari, Macbook screen mirroring).
 This is intentional on Apple's part, possibly to prevent custom gestures from interfering with the system-level "Tap" and "Drag" motions.

 {{ add_pic("quickimmersion/apple.png", "Apple's justification") }}